DEWETRON/pyDmdReader/README.md

 # DEWETRON pyDmdReader

-pyDmdReader is a Python wrapper for the Dewetron DMD Reader API.
+pyDmdReader is a Python wrapper for the [Dewetron](https://www.dewetron.com/) DMD Reader API.
 It allows to conveniently read DMD files that were recorded with the [Dewetron Oxygen](https://www.dewetron.com/products/oxygen-measurement-software/) measurement software.

-This Python API is currently under development and the inferface can change at any time.

 # Installation

+Currently, the package needs to be installed by using github release archives.
+Direct integration into the Python Package Index is planned in the future.

-## Windows
+## Microsoft Windows

-At the moment, the pyDmdReader python package can be installed with
+The pyDmdReader python package can be installed with

 ```
-python3 -m pip install https://github.com/DEWETRON/pyDmdReader/archive/refs/tags/5.6.0.tar.gz
+python3 -m pip install https://github.com/DEWETRON/pyDmdReader/archive/refs/tags/0.1.0.tar.gz
 ```

 Windows binaries (DMD reader DLLs) are installed automatically.

-Direct integration into the Python Package Index is planned in the future.

 ## Debian Buster

+Currently, we support pyDmdReader for Linux on Debian 10 Buster.
+Each Linux distribution requires a separate rpm package to ensure no broken dependencies.
+Contact Dewetron if you need support for another distribution.

-Download and install the dmdreader debian package.
+For Debian Buster, download and install the dmdreader package `dewetron-dmd-reader-api_5.6.0-buster_amd64.deb` from the [current release](https://github.com/DEWETRON/pyDmdReader/releases/latest) page.

 Installation is done using: